manifoldco/manifold-cli/README.md

 [Releases](https://github.com/manifoldco/manifold-cli/releases) section of this repository.

+## Writing Code

+Any new change in behaviour, whether it's a new feature *or* bug fix, should be documented in the CHANGELOG.md as a part of a pull request submission!

 ## Releasing

 Releasing the `manifold-cli` is a manual process run on a developers local machine.

 1. Ensure all of the required code has been merged into master.
+2. Ensure the CHANGELOG.md is up to date!
 3. Create a tag off master (following [semver](http://semver.org/)), which matches the remote sha of master on github.
 4. Build the cli locally from scratch (`make clean; make`)
 5. Create the build zips (`make zips`)
 6. Create a release on github for the tag which includes the changelog for this